trumanmiller/fetchTakeHome/README.md

 ## Configuration

 Create a YAML file that lists the APIs you want to check.
-For each API, specify its name, URL, method(optional), body (optional), and headers (optional).
+For each API, specify its URL, name (optional), method (optional), body (optional), and headers (optional).

 ```yaml
 - name: "API Name 1"